vegaprotocol/documentation/docs/concepts/vega-chain/data-node.md

 hide_title: false
 ---

-Protocol users need data about events, such as price history, trade data, validator scores, and more.
-While the core emits events when states change, it does not store the data.
-The data node collects and stores those events, and makes them available through API queries that can be used directly, or through dapps and other tools.
+Protocol users need to see and interact with data, such as price history, market changes, validator scores, and more.
+While the core emits events when states change, it does not store the data about those events.
 The core is responsible for processing transations for the chain and ensuring correctness.

 Any processing that isn't required to make the next block is done by the data node.
+The data node collects, stores, and relates the events, and makes them available through API queries that can be used directly, and through dapps and other tools.

-The data node stores information in a PostgreSQL database, and augments the data (by linking order and party data together, for example) to provide richer, more informative APIs.
+Data node stores information in a PostgreSQL database, and augments the data (by linking order and party data together, for example) to provide richer, more informative APIs.
 Those functions require extra processing that is best kept separate from running the blockchain so as not to hinder its performance.

-## Running a data node
+## Running a data node [WIP-tip]
 Data nodes can be set up and run by anyone who wants to collect and store network event data and make it available.
 Data nodes can be publicly available for use by dApps, or they can be used privately.

 Running your own data node would be useful for building a complex integration, or if you don't want to rely on a third-party data node.
 A data node can be run privately or publicly, though public data nodes help support the Vega community and users by allowing them to connect and reliably see live and historical data.